nmheim/NeuralArithmetic.jl/README.md

 # Simple Neural Arithmetic

-As an example, we can train different layers to learn the function f
+As an example, we can train different layers to learn the function
 ```julia
 f(x,y) = (x+y, x*y, 1/x, sqrt(x))
 ```
 which has two inputs and four outputs.
-The figure below plots the prediction error of each layer and output for training and testing datapoints.
-All layers that were trained on a range U(0.1,2).
+For mo.
+The figure below plots the error of each layer and arithmetic operation in `f` for training and testing datapoints.
+All layers were trained on the input range U(0.1,2).
+For more details take a look at [our paper](https://arxiv.org/abs/2006.01681).

 ![layers](img/layers.png)